Memorizing numbers.

 }

-Variables can basically only be declared at the beginning of a function.
+Variable declarations can generally only be done at the beginning of a function.

-For example, you cannot declare a variable as follows
+For example, you cannot declare variables like this.

 #include <stdio.h>